Quantifier completions, choice principles and applications

-In this work we present the \emph{universal completion} of a doctrine, i.e. the free addition of right adjoints along projections, and we show it to be in some sense dual to the existential completion.
-Again this construction rises to a 2-monad, and the algebras for this 2-monad are exactly the universal doctrines.
-Notice that in this case the 2-monad turns out to be colax-idempotent.

-Moreover we show that the universal completion of a doctrine satisfies a property which we call \emph{counterexample property}, which corresponds to saying that if $\forall x \psi(x)\vdash\bot$ then there exists a term $t$ such that $\psi(t)\vdash \bot$.
-This term $t$ represents the \emph{counterexample}.

-Notice that, differently from \cite{ECRT}, we work with a notion of doctrine which is more general, since we use $\mC$-indexed posets $\posdoctrine{\mC}{P}$.
-In order to avoid clash of notations, we will call such a functor \emph{slat-doctrine}.

-As pointed out by Hofstra \cite{Hofstra2010} in the framework of fibration theory, the interaction of constructions which freely add quantifiers plays a crucial rule in the abstract presentation of the dialectica interpretation \cite{Goedel58}, in particular in the construction of the \emph{dialectica monad}.
-See \cite{DEPAIVA1991,HYLAND2002} for more details about the dialectica construction.
+In recent years relevant logical completions involving quantifiers have been extensively studied in several areas of categorical logic.
+For instance, in \cite{Hofstra2010} the author shows applications of these completions in the framework of dialectica construction, while in \cite{CPERL} are provided applications in homotopy theory.

+In \cite{ECRT} the first author introduces the notion of \emph{existential completion} of a primary doctrine, which is a free construction providing an existential doctrine starting from a primary one.
+This construction preserves the fragment of Regular Logic, i.e. if $\doctrine{\mC}{P}$ is an elementary and existential doctrine, then its existential completion $\doctrine{\mC}{\compex{P}}$ is again an elementary and existential doctrine.

+Originally, one of the main applications of this construction was to extend the notion of exact completion to an arbitrary elementary doctrine, but in the recent work \cite{MDM}, a strong connection between the existential completion and some choice principles is provided, e.g. doctrines which arise as instances of existential completion satisfy the Rule of Choice and every formula admits a \emph{prenex normal form} presentation.
+The preservation of the Regular structure, together with the validity of strong constructive principles, suggests that this construction can be applied to extend regular theories to theories satisfying the Rule of Choice, or to characterise those fragments of a given theory which satisfy the Rule of Choice, see \cite{MDM}.

-Inspired by this work, we study which logical structures are preserved by these two free completions and how they can be combined.
-First we show under which hypotheses both the existential and universal completions preserve the lattice structure of the fibres of a given doctrine $\latdoctrine{\mC}{P}$, where $\lat$ is the category of lattices.
-Here the crucial assumption is the existence of left-adjoints (right-adjoints respectively) for the family of injections.
-Moreover, requiring the objects of $\mC$ to be inhabited, we get the existential completion (universal completion respectively) of $P$ to satisfy this property as well.
+Motivated by these interesting principles which hold in every doctrine arising as existential completion, we study which other logical structures are preserved by this free completion, with a focus on the Coherent fragment of logic.
+First we show under which hypotheses the existential completion preserves the lattice structure of the fibres of a given doctrine $\latdoctrine{\mC}{P}$, where $\lat$ is the category of lattices.
+Here the crucial assumption is the existence of left-adjoints for the family of reindexings along coproduct injections.
+Moreover, requiring the objects of $\mC$ to be inhabited, we get the existential completion of $P$ to satisfy this property as well.